Public Interest Law

 The School of Law has an active chapter of Equal Justice Works that has sponsored Street Law programs in greater Springfield and organized student travel to Mississippi to provide legal services to communities ravaged by Hurricane Katrina.
 EJW collaborates with the faculty, Career Services, and community organizations to provide students with a range of pro bono opportunities and funding for summer jobs with public interest organizations.

-Students can focus their academic instruction, clinical education, and externship opportunities in legal areas such as anti-discrimination law, legal services to individuals with HIV-AIDS, civil rights, tenants’ rights, domestic violence, immigration, civil liberties, workplace rights, consumer protection, and poverty law.
+Students can focus their academic instruction, clinical education, and externship opportunities in legal areas such as anti-discrimination law, civil rights, tenants’ rights, domestic violence, immigration, civil liberties, workplace rights, consumer protection, and poverty law.
 Students are encouraged to participate and apply to various opportunities to gain practical skills while engaging in public interest work.

-Students in the Legal Services Clinic work in the offices of Western Massachusetts Legal Services representing low income clients in the family, housing, elder, benefits, or employment units, and participate in a seminar focusing on topical issues in the areas of poverty law and the ongoing challenge of providing equal access to justice for those living in underserved communities.
+Students in the Legal Services Clinic work in the offices of Community Legal Aid representing low income clients in the family, housing, elder, benefits, or employment units, and participate in a seminar focusing on topical issues in the areas of poverty law and the ongoing challenge of providing equal access to justice for those living in underserved communities.

 In the Criminal Law Clinic, selected students work with the District Attorney’s office, handling arraignments and prosecuting cases in the motion and trial sessions of the Hampden County District Court.
 Students in the Small Business Clinic advise entrepreneurs with their start up businesses in the inner city.

-The Public Interest Externship Program offers a semester-long experience in an approved nonprofit organization or governmental agency.
-Students engage in a variety of lawyering tasks under the supervision of a practicing attorney and participate in a biweekly seminar that focuses on professionalism, ethics, and public interest lawyering.
+The Law Practice Externship Program offers a semester-long experience in an approved nonprofit organization or governmental agency.
+Students engage in a variety of lawyering tasks under the supervision of a practicing attorney and participate in a weekly seminar that focuses on professionalism, ethics, and public interest lawyering.

-Please view the Clinical Program Brochure which provides an overview of all clinical opportunities available to law students at Western New England University School of Law.
+Please view the Clinical Programs Webpage which provides an overview of all clinical opportunities available to law students at Western New England University School of Law.